sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

 Flakiness in snapshot tests can be caused by the search response time, order of results, animations, premature snapshots while the page is still loading, etc.

 This can be solved with [Percy specific CSS](https://docs.percy.io/docs/percy-specific-css) that will be applied only when taking the snapshot and allow you to hide flaky elements with `display: none`.
+In simple cases, you can simply apply the `percy-hide` CSS class to the problematic element and it will be hidden from Percy.

 ## Continuous Integration